Network Service Tiers overview

 Regions supporting Standard Tier

 Standard Tier is available only to resources that use regional external IP addresses in the following Google Cloud regions.
-To use Standard Tier for Cloud Storage buckets acting as backends for HTTP(S) Load Balancing, the external HTTP(S) load balancer must use a regional external IP address and also select Standard Tier.
+To use Standard Tier for Cloud Storage buckets acting as backends for an external HTTP(S) load balancer, the load balancer must use a regional external IP address and also select Standard Tier.

 This table summarizes the differences in routing for each of the Network Service Tiers.